tanix57/vcsa-backup/README.md

 # vcsa-backup
-Another VCSA Backup script using REST API.
+Another VCSA Backup script using REST API written in PowerShell.
 ## Getting Started

 These instructions will get you a copy of the script.
 Executing the script through 2 main functions: